Family Identity Statement Development

 When a child is born with, diagnosed with, or acquires a disability, life is irrevocably changed for that child’s entire family.
 Your vision — your hopes and dreams — is altered and uncertain.
 Families may become so exhausted and frustrated by fighting for the funding, services and supports their child needs today, they are too debilitated to make time for enjoyment as a family.

-Creating a Family Mission Statement is a vital part of developing a successful strategy for managing your family’s new reality.
-A Family Mission Statement:
+Creating a Family Identity Statement is a vital part of developing a successful strategy for managing your family’s new reality.
+A Family Identity Statement:

-Your Family Mission Statement provides foundational concepts that help clarify current and future decisions, whether by you, your family members or by those who will succeed you.
+Your Family Identity Statement provides foundational concepts that help clarify current and future decisions, whether by you, your family members or by those who will succeed you.
 You are raising your children to know right from wrong and to value certain beliefs.
-Your Family Mission Statement helps others know who your children are - what they learned as part of your family.
+Your Family Identity Statement helps others know who your children are - what they learned as part of your family.